Things You Should Consider When Choosing The Right Travel Destination

 Venice and Dubrovnik are the two major ones that come to mind but cities in smaller countries such as Cesky Krumlov in the Czech Republic are struggling with day visitors.
 Maya Bay on the Island of Phi Phi Ley in Thailand was made famous in the movie “The Beach” was closed in 2021 due to damage to the environment because of the high numbers of tourists.

 Other destinations such as Santorini in Greece, Machu Picchu in Peru, Cinque Terra in Italy, Barcelona in Spain and in 2019 Mount Everest in Nepal.
 Even the Louvre had to close its doors for several afternoons in 2019 due to too many visitors.

 Just imagine, 5000 people from cruise ships descending on Dubrovnik’s Old Walled City in the height of summer where you are bumper to bumper trying to walk the walls!
-Or would you like to enjoy the walls to yourself, wrapped up warmly in a jacket in autumn or winter, stopping for a hot chocolate on the way round in one of the many small cafes with stunning views?
+Or would you like to enjoy the walls to yourself, wrapped up warmly in a jacket in autumn or winter, stopping for a hot chocolate on the way around in one of the many small cafes with stunning views?
 We know what we would like.
 We have experienced the Walls in high season!

 What is my Budget

 Your budget will determine where you travel to and how long you will travel.

 The strength of your home currency should also determine your travel destination.
 If your $$$ is weaker it may be better to travel internally in your home country or another destination close by that your $$$ spend lasts longer.

 What we don’t recommend you do is to put your holiday costs on credit when you can’t afford to travel.

 Travel Budget App